dryguy99/Flashcard-Gen/README.md

 # Flashcard-Gen
-Generate Flashcards using node, constructors, callbacks and recursion.
+This app helps Create & Generate Flashcards using node.js using constructors, callbacks and recursion.

+The app has 3 node.js modules I created called:

+	server.js
+	flashcard.js
+	cloze.js

+I also used the following NPM modules: